AbsaOSS/enceladus/examples/data/e2e_tests/README.md

 ```

 This will start the script and ask you for the root folder of to use.
-This si a folder into which it will copy the 3 folders.
+This is a folder into which it will copy the 3 folders.

 If the folder does not exist, you will be asked if you want to create it.